top of page

 • It doesn’t matter what time your meals are, as long as you routinely offer a meal every 3 to 4 hours.

 • Don’t ask your child if they are hungry.
-Just offer a sit down meal every 3 to 4 hours and eat with them!
+Just offer a sit down meal every 3 to 4 hours.

 • Always sit down and eat with your child, avoid eating on the run.